Frank-216/group-project2/README.md

 Tests

-To test the web application, simply run node server.js in terminal then open the web browser and enter localhost address.
+1. Run node server.js then open the web browser and enter localhost address.
+2. OR use Mocha (a Javascript test framework) and Chai (library for node and the browser that can be delightfully paired with any javascript testing framework) to test web application.

 The Team